-Source: UN-HABITAT (2005) Sustainable relief and reconstruction in post-crisis Situations.
+Source: UN-HABITAT (2005) Sustainable relief and reconstruction in post-crisis situations.

-A.2.1.
-Introduction
+2.1 Introduction

 The objective of this chapter is to identify the global knowledge and experiences of managing disaster risk reduction alongside climate change adaptation in reconstruction to integrate climate resilience in building and infrastructure.
-The knowledge and experiences will be centred on Europe and Asia, which includes both developed and developing countries and some of the worst natural disasters experienced in recent times; five of the ten most severe natural disasters in 2004 occurred in the Asia and Pacific Region8.
+The knowledge and experiences will be centred on Europe and Asia, which includes both developed and developing countries and some of the worst natural disasters experienced in recent times; five of the ten most severe natural disasters in 2004 occurred in the Asia and Pacific Region.

-A.2.2.
-Rural Planning
+2.2 Rural Planning

 In this review, we are concerned with planning policies related to rural planning, both pre- and post-disaster.
-The definition of 'rural areas' and 'rural planning' vary, which can lead to confusion between planners, policy-makers and implementers, as highlighted by the report from the International Institute for Environment and Development (IIED) on Rural Planning in the Developing World (Environmental Planning Issues No. 20, December 2000)9.
+The definition of 'rural areas' and 'rural planning' vary, which can lead to confusion between planners, policy-makers and implementers, as highlighted by the report from the International Institute for Environment and Development (IIED) on Rural Planning in the Developing World (Environmental Planning Issues No. 20, December 2000).